Aaronontheweb/node-bootcamp/sessions/hour2/node-and-http/readme.md

 What's great about the `process.env.PORT || 80` setup is Node will "ignore" `process.env.PORT` if it is not set.
-This ensures, for example, that if your application is hosted at "mygreatnodeapp.com" then users accessing it from a browser (where the default connection port is 80) then everything will function as intended.
+This ensures, for example, that if your application is hosted at "mygreatnodeapp.com" then users accessing it from a browser (where the default connection port is 80) will access your server as intended.